 Pros: Since this library is written in C language.
 It is very fast for inference in real-time systems.

-Cons: The problem with this implementation was that it was unable to detect side faces and performing poorly in different poses and lighting conditions.
+Cons: The problem with this implementation was that it was unable to detect side faces and performed poorly in different poses and lighting conditions.

 This algorithm is based on Deep Learning methods.
 It uses Deep Cascaded Convolutional Neural Networks for detecting faces.

-Pros: It had better accuracy then OpenCV Haar-Cascade method
+Pros: It had better accuracy than the OpenCV Haar-Cascade method

 Cons: Higher run time

-YOLO (You look only once) is the state-of-the-art Deep Learning algorithm for object detection.
+YOLO face detection (You look only once) is the state-of-the-art Deep Learning algorithm for object detection.
 It has many convolutional neural networks, forming a Deep CNN model.
-(Deep means the model architecture complexity is very large).
+(Deep means the model architecture complexity is enormous).

 The original Yolo model can detect 80 different object classes with high accuracy.
-We used this model for detecting only one object - Face.
+We used this Yolo facial recognition model for detecting only one object - the face.

 We trained this algorithm on WiderFace (image dataset containing 393,703 face labels) dataset.

-There is also a small version of the Yolo algorithm available, Yolo-Tiny.
+There is also a miniature version of the Yolo algorithm for face detection available, Yolo-Tiny.
 Yolo-Tiny takes less computation time by compromising its accuracy.
-We trained a Yolo-Tiny model with the same dataset but the boundary box results were not consistent.
+We trained a Yolo-Tiny model with the same dataset, but the boundary box results were not consistent.